 Jesus had no issue calling some people a “brood of vipers” (Mt.12:32-34); children of the devil (Jn.
 8:43-44); whitewashed tombs, hypocrites and lawless.
 (Mt.
 23:27-28) (See also Mt.
 18:6; Mk.
 11:15-18) Jesus called out hypocrisy (Mt.
 23:13-29), spiritual pride (Lk.
 18:9-14), sexual impurity/adultery (Mt.
 5:27-29), indifference to human need (Mk.
 3:4-5), and unbelief among other sins (Mt.
 17:17-20).
 Jesus said that it will be more bearable on the day of judgment for Sodom and Gomorrah than for people who don’t receive or listen to the words of the disciples.
 (Matt.
 10:14-15)

-Jesus talked about sin and didn’t shy away from statements that might be considered judgmental,.
-Is that how we should act?
+Jesus talked about sin and didn’t shy away from statements that might be considered judgmental.
+We can not and dare not gloss over sin!

-In my opinion, I think we often get it wrong.
-We err in gravitating toward the spirit of this age, and we err to the other extreme.
+On the issue of sin, we err in gravitating toward the spirit of this age – the acceptance of everyone and everything – but we can also err to the other extreme.
 Here are eight (8) important points about judging and judgment that will help us hit the right mark as followers of Christ.

 2) We Should Look at Ourselves First

-The problem is not that we notice sin in other people, but that we tend not to notice sin in ourselves, at least not as readily.
-He doesn’t say not to judge (never to judge); He says be careful how you judge.
+The problem is not that we notice sin in other people, but that we tend not to be mindful of the sin in ourselves.

 3) The Holy Spirit Convicts People of Sin and Judgment